osm-fr/osmose-backend/docker/README.md

 Confirmed to be working with docker `18.09.1` and docker-compose `1.23.2`.

-To build the docker image run this command from the docker repository:
+To build the docker image run this command from the docker folder:
 ```
 docker-compose build
 ```